reproducible-reporting/parman/README.md

-# SweetFuture
+# ParMan

-At this stage, SweetFuture is a prototype, so expect a rocky road ahead.
+At this stage, ParMan is an experimental project, so expect a rocky road ahead.

-The goal of SweetFuture is to extend `concurrent.futures` (and compatible implementations) with features that facilitate a transparent implementation of workflows.
+The goal of ParMan is to extend `concurrent.futures` (and compatible implementations) with features that facilitate a transparent implementation of workflows.

 - `WaitFuture`: a Future subclass that is "finished" after its dependencies have finished.